What is an Owner Builder?

 -

-Additional documents for companies, leaseholders, or partially built dwellings (see details in official guidelines).
+Additional documents may be required for companies, leaseholders or partially built dwellings

 Provide a plan of your work

-Include a detailed description of your build or renovation, including features like carports, pools, pergolas, bedrooms, bathrooms, and materials.
-If work has already started, indicate what's done and what's planned.
+Include a clear description of your build or renovation, such as carports, pools, pergolas, bedrooms, bathrooms and key materials.
+If work has already started, indicate what has been completed and what is still planned.

 Complete the application form

-All owners, lessees, or directors must sign.
-The Nominated Permit Holder (completed course) goes first.
-Provide a valid email for correspondence.
-Download the Owner Builder Permit Form (PDF).
+All owners, lessees or directors must sign the application.
+Provide a valid email address for correspondence.
+Download the Owner Builder Permit Application Form (PDF) from the QBCC website.

 Hire Licensed Contractors